Moya makes history as NSW’s first unmarried publican

-The Cosmopolitan Hotel was owned by Tooheys Brewery, and had been trading from at least 1880, when Tom Hartigan gained the head lease in 1923.
+The Cosmopolitan Hotel, at the south-west corner of Albert and Chalres Streets, was owned by Tooheys Brewery, and had been trading from at least 1880, when Tom Hartigan gained the head lease in 1923.
 Tom received the license transfer from Henry Hathorn in February 1923.

-Moya’s brother, Tom, and cousin had held the license of the pub at various times since the 1920s, however, there’s little doubt who was running the business.
+Moya’s brother, Tom, and cousin had held the license of the pub – in ear-shot of the inner-west rail line – at various times during the 1920s, however, there’s little doubt who was running the business.

 A month after the Hartigans moved into the Erskineville pub, they got a taste of city life when one of their employees, Ivy Smith was awakened from her sleep at

 2.15am when a torch was flashed in her face, and a “gruff voice bade her keep quiet”.
 Far from obeying the instruction, she screamed at the top of her voice, and the man ran from her room and dashed down the stair “three at a time”.

 The robber was reported to have gained entrance to the pub through the grille leading to the cellar and into to the bar.
 Before he visited the employee’s room, the thief stole a watch and money worth £8 from Tom’s room.

 Tom remained host of the Cosmopolitan Hotel until 1937.
 He died in Sydney in 1956.